Thinking of ML from a product development perspective

 Why is ML talked about in everyday life?

 The evolution of Machine Learning is very fast these days due to its demand in the market.
 Almost all revenue generating industries have ML in them now.
 Real-world example includes airport modernizations, where immigration, check-in, and baggage services are fully automated, thanks to ML/AI.
 Mobile check-ins and boardings are also moving towards ML/AI in many airports worldwide.

 “The pace of progress in artificial intelligence (I’m not referring to narrow AI) is incredibly fast.
 Unless you have direct exposure to groups like Deepmind, you have no idea how fast — it is growing at a pace close to exponential.
 The risk of something seriously dangerous happening is in the five-year time frame.
 10 years at most.” – Elon Musk

 Now, looking at the current real world needs, AL and ML are widely applied in applications – ranging from simple chatbots making predictions based on ‘buying history’ or ‘nearby location’ to the use of algorithm and software in the analysis of complex medical data.
 Siri and Alexa, the digital assistants, have become a major companion in running day-to-day activities, thanks to AI and ML.
 Though these technologies are used in everyday objects, we hardly notice their presence.

 ML product development in a nutshell

 From real-world examples, it is obvious that AI and ML are driving digital transformation initiatives.
-Now knowing its importance, let’s dive deeper in the things to be considered when moving towards ML product development in the software industry.
+Now knowing its importance, let’s dive deeper in the things to be considered when moving towards Machine Learning product development in the software industry.

-In my opinion, knowing the basic knowledge of ML is a prerequisite for:
+In my opinion, knowing the basic knowledge of Machine Learning (ML) is a prerequisite for:

 - Developers to proceed with solutions, and think about resources needed and their costs